ritza-co/internal-articles/docs/cloudflare-rwsdk-real-time.md

 # Building Real-Time Apps with Cloudflare Workers and RedwoodSDK

-Cloudflare Workers are fantastic for building fast, globally distributed applications.
-You get edge deployment, instant cold starts, and powerful primitives like Durable Objects for stateful apps.
-RedwoodSDK takes this solid foundation and adds React server components, automatic real-time features, and zero-config auth.
+Cloudflare Workers excel at edge computing with instant cold starts and global distribution.
+When you need real-time features, you'll typically set up Durable Objects for state management, WebSocket handlers for live updates, and custom authentication.
+RedwoodSDK handles these patterns with React server components and built-in real-time features while generating standard Cloudflare Workers code.

-We'll build the same live polling app with both technologies.
-First, we'll explore Cloudflare Workers' capabilities, then see how RedwoodSDK's abstractions can accelerate development.
-You'll learn both approaches and understand when each makes sense for your projects.
+We'll build identical live polling applications with both approaches.
+You'll see what RedwoodSDK automates and decide whether its React-based development model fits your projects.

 By the end of this tutorial, you'll have built identical real-time polling applications that look like this: